Wonuabimbola/analysis-of-the-film-industry/README.md

  - The role advertisement plays in monetary success of a movie should be explored and considered

-Navigation:
+## Navigation:

-data_analysis.ipynb: Final notebook containing our finished work and discussions data_cleaning.ipynb: Notebooks containing the authors preliminary EDA and data cleaning
+-data_analysis.ipynb: Final notebook containing our finished work and discussions

+-data_cleaning.ipynb: Notebooks containing the authors preliminary EDA and data cleaning

-data_exploration: Notebooks containing the exploration of the data in zippedData file clean_data.csv: File containing our cleaned data sets aggregate.db: database used in storing and retrieving our data
+-data_exploration: Notebooks containing the exploration of the data in zippedData file

+-clean_data.csv: File containing our cleaned data sets

+-aggregate.db: database used in storing and retrieving our data

-zippedData: Original data obtained from the Flatiron School README.md: Synopsis containing our key findings
+-zippedData: Original data obtained from the Flatiron School

+-README.md: Synopsis containing our key findings

-Images: Folder containing images used in this project analysis_of_film_industry.pdf: The final presentation
+-Images: Folder containing images used in this project

+-analysis_of_film_industry.pdf: The final presentation